Point Vernon

 Point Vernon has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population for the Point Vernon statistical area (Lv2) is around 5,886.
-This figure represents an increase of 168 people since the 2021 Census, which reported a population of 5,718.
-The change is inferred from AreaSearch's resident population estimate of 5,869 following examination of the latest ERP data release by the ABS in June 2024 and an additional 330 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,213 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Interstate migration contributed approximately 80.0% of overall population gains during recent periods for the Point Vernon (SA2).
+As of Feb 2026, the estimated population of the suburb of Point Vernon is around 5,886.
+This figure reflects an increase of 168 people since the 2021 Census, which recorded a population of 5,718.
+The increase is inferred from AreaSearch's estimate of the resident population at 5,869 following examination of ABS ERP data released in June 2024 and validation of an additional 331 new addresses since the Census date.
+This results in a population density ratio of 1,213 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Interstate migration contributed approximately 80.0% of overall population gains during recent periods.

 For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth of non-metropolitan areas nationally is anticipated, with the Point Vernon (SA2) expected to increase by 138 persons to reach a total population of approximately 6,024 by 2041, reflecting an overall increase of 2.1% over the 17-year period.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts as per ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, lower quartile growth of non-metropolitan areas nationally is anticipated, with the suburb expected to increase by 138 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 2.1% over the 17 years.

 Frequently Asked Questions - Population